 Snooze an AM Eatery Continues to Give Back

 For Colorado-based Snooze an AM Eatery, sustainability is always top-of-mind in everything they do.
 They recycle nearly 90 percent of their waste and have kept 10 million pounds of materials out of landfills since 2014.
-This Earth Day, they are continuing to do the responsible thing for people and the planet with these initiatives:
+By always celebrating Earth Day, they continue to do the responsible thing for people and the planet with these initiatives:

 - 1 Tree, 1 Snooze: Every year in honor of Earth Day, Snooze plants one tree for every Snoozer.
 This year, it will total 1,850 new trees in Guatemala at Godoys coffee farm this year (the brand’s coffee partner).
 Since the start of the 1 Tree, 1 Snooze partnership in 2017, Snooze has planted more than 6,550 trees.